Param-Harrison/kidzode/public/courses/pixel-heroes/countdown_effects.md

-# Add Sound Effects to Your Rocket
+# Add Sound Effects

-Awesome, Rocket Scientist!
-Your launch sequence looks great!
-But real rockets make NOISE!
-Let's add sound effects!
-Can you make your countdown even more dramatic?

-## 🎯 Today's Mission
-Add sound effect text to make your rocket launch more exciting!
+Add sound effects to make your rocket more exciting!

-## 📚 Before You Start
-You know how to use f-strings to format text with variables.

-## Let's Do It!
+## What to Do
-1. Read the code - see the sound effects!
+1. Press Run
-2. Press the green **Run** button
+2. Hear the sounds!
-3. Feel the excitement!

 ```python
 print("=== ROCKET LAUNCH SEQUENCE ===")